 The bill, known as the Criminal Law (Coercive Control and Affirmative Consent) and Other Legislation Amendment Bill 2023, comes in the wake of recommendations from Queensland’s Women’s Safety and Justice Taskforce.

-In a public statement, the Queensland Government stated that the offence of coercive control will carry a maximum sentence of 14 years in in prison, and criminalises the actions of an adult under the following conditions:
+In a public statement, the QLD Government stated that the offence of coercive control in Queensland will carry a maximum sentence of 14 years in prison, and criminalises the actions of an adult under the following conditions:

 • the person is in a domestic relationship with another person;